-It's because identifying with this definition of yourself (which is not what is actually unique about you, if almost everyone else claims it too) will decide what your limitations are.
+It's because identifying with this definition of yourself (which is not what is actually unique about you, if almost everyone else claims it too) will predetermine what your limitations are.
 When you are sure that you are shy or an introvert, then whether it's true or not, it will become true.

 It's a self-fulfilling prophecy.

+Why can't you walk up to that stranger and say hi?
+“Because I'm shy,” you answer.
+So you don’t do it.
+You don’t even try.
 This identification with being shy is stopping you and limiting you.
-Some people have genuine reasons for not wanting to trust strangers, and that's fine, but “I'm shy” as an excuse is totally bogus.
-Be honest with yourself.
-You can't talk to that stranger because you have decided you are too shy to do it.
+Some people have legitimate reasons for not wanting to trust strangers, and that's fine, but “I'm shy” as an excuse only serves to paint yourself into a corner.
+Now you can't talk to that stranger because you have decided that you’ll always be too shy to do it.

-When I'm out with a “shy” person, I make a point to see who they'd like to talk to and push (sometimes literally) them into that group.
+When I'm out with a “shy” person, I make a point to see who they'd like to talk to and push them (sometimes literally) into that group.
 They never regret it.
 I met a shy girl in Berlin and showed her my “amazing” glass clink trick.
 She talked to me for several minutes about how shy she was and so I grabbed her glass as she held it, walked her up to someone she wanted to talk to, clinked it and ran away before he had time to see me.
 I gave her an initial boost, (which technically was just moving her arm muscles for her – no words needed) but the rest of the night she tried it and made many many friends.